SAP-docs/abap-platform-trial-image/README.md

 **_HDB_**

-The image is shipped with a valid HDB license and it's not necessary to re-apply the license until it expires.
+The image is shipped with a valid HDB license; it's not necessary to re-apply this until just before it expires.
+You can check the expiry date of your HDB license in **DBA Cockpit > System Information > License**.
+You may wish to set a reminder to update your license, since it is easier to do so before expiry.

 The image contains a script which is able to update the HDB license from the file you bind mount or copy to the container.
 So, if you run into the need to update HDB license, just save the text file onto your local file system and push it to the container at the path */opt/sap/HDB_license*.
 The hardware key necessary for creation of the license file is printed out during start up phase of the container.

 **New container**:  Update the *docker run* command with `-v <local path the key file>:/opt/sap/HDB_license`.
-Please, make sure the *-v* parameter is on your command line before Docker image name (*sapse/abap-platform-trial:1909*) because the parameter belongs to to *docker run* and everything behind the image name is passed to programs inside the container.
+Please, make sure the *-v* parameter is on your command line before Docker image name (*sapse/abap-platform-trial:<TAGNAME>*) because the parameter belongs to to *docker run* and everything behind the image name is passed to programs inside the container.

 **Existing container**:  Copy the key file to the container with the command `docker cp <local path the key file> a4h:/opt/sap/HDB_license`.
 If the container was stopped, the file will be applied when you start the container again.
 If the container is running, you can either stop and start the container or you can trigger the license update functionality via `docker exec -it a4h /usr/local/bin/hdb_license_update`.